Actv: Lagoon area

-The main public transportation means are motorised waterbuses (vaporetti), which ply regular routes along the Grand Canal and between the city's islands.
+The main public transportation means are motorized waterbuses (vaporetti), which ply regular routes along the Grand Canal and between the city's islands.

 Lido and Pellestrina islands

 Lido and Pellestrina are two islands forming a barrier between the southern Venetian Lagoon and the Adriatic Sea.
-On those islands road traffic is allowed.
-There are bus services and waterbus services linking the islands with other islands (Venice, Murano, Burano) and with the peninsula of Cavallino-Treporti.
+On those islands, road traffic is allowed.
+There are bus and waterbus services linking the islands with other islands (Venice, Murano, Burano) and with the peninsula of Cavallino-Treporti.

 Mainland

 The mainland of Venice is composed of 4 boroughs: Mestre-Carpenedo, Marghera, Chirignago-Zelarino and Favaro Veneto.
-Mestre is the center and the most populated urban area of the mainland of Venice.
+Mestre is the central and the most populated urban area of the Venice mainland.
 There are several bus routes and two tramway lines.
-Several bus routes link the mainland with piazzale Roma, the main bus station in Venice, via Ponte della Libertà a road bridge connecting the historical center of the city of Venice to the mainland.
+Several bus routes link the mainland with Piazzale Roma, the main bus station in Venice, via Ponte della Libertà a road bridge connecting the historical center of the city of Venice to the mainland.